aembke/fred.rs/README.md

 If callers enable automatic pipelining features there are two ways to manage potential backpressure situations.
 This can be necessary to avoid using too much memory on the server while buffering commands.

+If callers are using the tracing features the backpressure durations will have a special notation in traces.

 #### Automatic Backpressure

 The client can automatically throttle requests via some flags on the `RedisConfig` and `globals` interface.